achraf99999/Chatbot/README.md

-This an Assitance chatbot designed to help people with zero knowledge on coding to create robust and good Java(Groovy) code to run any automatic test
+This is an Assitance chatbot designed to help people with zero knowledge on coding to create robust and good Java(Groovy) code to run any automatic test